ActiveProspect integrates with Salesforce to offer the Add/Upsert a Contact/Lead actions of their API directly through LeadConduit.

 Finding What You Need

-Configuring the Salesforce integration requires you to enter a Salesforce user name and password.
-That user must have Salesforce “API Enabled” permission set in its Salesforce user profile:
+The Salesforce integration requires you to enter a Salesforce username and password.
+Confirm the user credentials you'll authenticate with have Salesforce API Enabled permission, found in the Salesforce user profile:

 For a new Salesforce account login, you will be directed to the Salesforce Login page.
 Enter the credentials to be used there: